dotnet/docs/docs/standard/security/cross-platform-cryptography.md

 .NET exposes types to allow programs to interoperate with the OS libraries upon which the .NET cryptography code is layered.

-The types involved do not translate between platforms, and should only be directly used when necessary.
+The types involved don't translate between platforms and should only be directly used when necessary.

 | Type                                                         | Windows | Linux | macOS |
 |--------------------------------------------------------------|---------|-------|-------|